Alexander-Kalita/Alexander-Kalita/README.md

 # Bellabeat Case study

 This repository contains Bellabeat Case study created in RStudio.
-Please click file:///C:/Users/Alexander_Kalita/Desktop/Kalita_A_Bellabeat_Case_Study.html

-to access the HTML version of the project.
+Please click [Bellabeat Case Study: How Can a Wellness Technology Company Play It Smart?](https://rpubs.com/Alexander_Kalita/1041951) to access the HTML version of the project in RPubs.